grey-cat-1908/portable-mc-server/README.md

 [![balena deploy button](https://www.balena.io/deploy.svg)](https://dashboard.balena-cloud.com/deploy?repoUrl=https://github.com/grey-cat-1908/portable-mc-server/)

-**NOTE:** For the device to download all the data, the initial WiFi connection must be functional.
-You can create a mobile hotspot and change the WiFi network later.
+**NOTE:** For the device to download all the data, the initial Wi-Fi connection must be functional.
+You can create a mobile hotspot and change the Wi-Fi network later.
 If the board is unable to connect to the internet, it will establish a hotspot.
-You can connect to it and enter the details of the new WiFi network.
+You can connect to it and enter the details of the new Wi-Fi network.

 ![wifi connect](https://raw.githubusercontent.com/balena-os/wifi-connect/master/docs/images/how-it-works.png)